 Downtown Summerland offers a series of activity nodes including: Main Street (primarily between Victoria Road and Rosedale Avenue); Victoria Road (between Peach Orchard Road and Main Street); Wharton Street (with the cultural functions of the library, museum and Memorial Park); and the high school, recreation centre and theatre block fronting Main Street, Rosedale Avenue and Kelly Street.
+Through the Downtown Neighbourhood Action Plan (DNAP) process, the downtown is regarded to be very valuable to the community and as such requires policies to reinforce its importance.

-The intent of this section is to provide strategic planning directions for future development and ongoing enhancement of Downtown Summerland.
-The policies provide area and site-specific designations providing greater certainty for the community, stakeholders and landowners for the future of the Downtown core.
-These directions are consistent with and shall be considered together with the related Official Community Plan goals, objectives, policies and implementation plans.
-This section includes policies, actions and development permit guidelines specific to Downtown, developed in response to directions collected in an open and interactive community engagement process.
+The intent of this section is to provide strategic planning directions for future development and ongoing enhancement of Downtown Summerland based on the feedback from the Downtown Neighbourhood Action Plan and its guiding principles.
+The policies and objectives provide area and site-specific designations providing greater certainty for the community, stakeholders, and landowners for the future of the Downtown core.
+These directions are consistent with and shall be considered together with the related Official Community Plan goals, objectives, policies, and implementation plans.

 Downtown Summerland has gained prominence during the past hundred years as it has embraced and benefited from its strategic location and easily developable lands.
 As the heart of Summerland, the vitality and the activities provided are fundamental to the sustained success of the entire community.
+The Downtown has been identified as the area that will accommodate the bulk of Summerland's future growth and development.
 The following objectives provide general directions for the Downtown core: